ankur2825/ankur2825/README.md

 📖 I’ve graduated with a Bachelor's degree in Information Technology from Bharati Vidyapeeth's College of Engineering, Delhi.

-🧠 used Data Visualisation tools like Power BI, Tableau to find valuable insights from raw data
+🧠 used Data Visualisation tools like Power BI to find valuable insights from raw data

 🤔 Learning about Data Science, Automation Testing, Finance and a little bit of cooking

 💬 Ping me about data science, cars and Financial Stuffs like Stock, Mutual Funds and other Investment Instruments

-📙 Check out my <a href="https://drive.google.com/file/d/1BGiPeIVZJ9qCOpUzIr_JupKjh3kjPVSi/view?usp=sharing">Resume</a> .
+📙 Check out my <a href="https://drive.google.com/file/d/1vHDMtYqkscaKgVok_FkZQ2PGFbuI4eeT/view?usp=drive_link">Resume</a> .

 ⚡️ Fun fact: Cars 🚗, Computers 👨‍💻 and Finance 💰